bsu-cs315/final-escape-the-dungeon/README.md

 Repository for final project.
 Created by Michael Heckman, Cameron Slash, and Lloyd Rowe.

 ## Instructions
 Use the arrow keys or wasd to move around.
 Aim and left-click with the mouse to attack enemies.
 Stun enemies by running into them with your bow out.
-Open your inventory with E. Pick up items on the ground by attacking them/running into them with a bow.
-Win the game by defeating all the monsters.
+Open your inventory with E or by clicking the backpack icon.
+Switch weapons by pressing R or clicking the weapons icon.
+Pick up items on the ground by attacking them/running into them with a bow.
+Win the game by defeating all the monsters and escaping through the door that opens.

 ## Project Report